michelle-cobb/ai_seo_analysis/README.md

 # ai_seo_analysis
-File that pulls access log files via SFTP, aggregates the AI bot traffic, then outputs the most and least requested resources on the website
+Pulls access log files from hosting provider via SFTP, aggregates the AI bot traffic, then outputs the resources on the website that are most to least often requested by AI bots